 The national 5G strategies adopted to date have a number of facets as the 5G roadmaps set concrete targets, define priority areas and milestones.
-A spectrum section provides details on 5G potential auctions to be held in different pioneer bands, and trial licenses are often considered.
+A spectrum section provides details on 5G potential auctions to be held in different 5G pioneer bands, and trial licences are often considered.
 Funding methods are presented and discussed, and measures to stimulate and mobilise key players from the telecom and vertical industries are also considered.

 The review of progress made towards 5G market introduction shows various stages.
-Nine MSs published precise national 5G roadmaps (Austria, Finland, France, Germany, Luxembourg, Spain, Sweden, The Netherlands, and the UK) whereas thirteen EU MSs have published national 5G roadmaps or global strategy documents: Austria, Denmark, France, Germany, Italy, Luxembourg, Malta, Poland, Romania, Spain, Sweden, The Netherlands and the UK.
-In 2019, eight Member States will publish their 5G strategies: Cyprus (1/19), Denmark (2/19), Malta (3/19), Hungary (4/19), Portugal (7/19), Croatia (Q4/19), Greece (12/19) and Lithuania (by end of '19).
+Ten MSs published precise national 5G roadmaps (Austria, Estonia, Finland, France, Germany, Luxembourg, Spain, Sweden, The Netherlands, and the UK) whereas fourteen EU MSs have published national 5G roadmaps or global strategy documents (Austria, Denmark, France, Germany, Greece, Italy, Luxembourg, Malta, Poland, Romania, Spain, Sweden, The Netherlands and the UK).